The Suburbs (band): Twin/Tone era and major labels: 1977–1987

-After building a following playing basement parties, the Suburbs had their first major success at influential Minneapolis punk/New Wave nexus Jay's Longhorn Bar; drummer Hugo Klaers said that after getting regular gigs at the venue, "we went from nobodies to this super popular band.
+After building a following playing basement parties, the Suburbs had their first major success at influential Minneapolis punk/New Wave nexus Jay's Longhorn Bar; Klaers said that after getting regular gigs at the venue, "we went from nobodies to this super popular band.
 It was just crazy.
 The Longhorn shows were always packed."
 One notable audience member at the Suburbs' shows was Bruce Springsteen, then on tour supporting his album The River, who was so impressed with the band that he nearly joined them on stage for an encore.